BACK IN THE POOL

 Lyrics © Sony/ATV Music Publishing LLC, IMAGEM U.S. LLC, BELINDA ABERBACH STEVENSON AGAR REVOCABLE TRUST

 The guys are dancing all around us, until Nathan’s manager comes out and tells us to move on.
 We move to the hotel pool.
 Pete runs to get his tape player.
 They want, of course, to hear salsa.
 They show me some fancy new dance steps.
 Tina and I mix the dances between Salsa and real slow songs real close.
 Since Tina’s the only girl, the guys are getting restless, so we all dance with her.
 The Hustle and the Bump were new then.
-Scott and I were given quick lessons.
-When the desk clerk calls it a night, it was already midnight.
+Scott and I are given quick lessons.
+When the desk clerk calls it a night, it’s already midnight.
 Scott and I give each other a tired look, knowing how beat we’ll be in the morning.

 “Are you coming over tomorrow?”
 Tina asks us.